Welcome to the Security Zone.

 - Ask for your bank details or PPS number over the phone;

-- Ask you to share or update your bank details by email, text or social media message.
+- Ask you to share or update your bank details through email, text or social media message.
 Changes to your bank details can only be made by you, through your online account;

 - Divulge your username, password or PIN code to another person.
 These details can only be reset at your request;